10 Rainy Day Activities in Montreal

 It’s not hard to entertain yourself in Montreal during festival season and Summer fun, but what if there is no sun?
 Every local already knows about the Dollar cinema and the underground malls so… what do you do if your big day outside was to go grab a lobster roll at a food truck and catch an outdoor concert?
-Here are 10 things that locals and tourists can do in Montreal even if it’s raining!
+Here are 10 rainy day activites that locals and tourists can do in Montreal even if the sun is not on your side.

 We have tons and many are free!
 The ideal would be to go to one that has enough of an exhibit to kill an hour or so, eat somewhere near then back in the safety of your metro or uber!
 A museum I love to visit every now and again is the fashion & textiles museum in Old Montreal.
 Fashion throughout the eras!

 Big plays at the Centaur and little ones at many caffes and smaller theatre venues provide Montrealers with many theatre options.
 With a city thriving with actors, there are plays contantly in Montreal and often they are artsier & edgier than other more mainstream cities.
 The CENTAUR has a variety of small and large productions and is one of our fave places, also located in the historic hood.